ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

     risultatojson.write(json_data) #writes on the new file the converted data
 ```

 **Get latitude and longitude of schools from address:**

-In order to get the latitude and longitude of schools knowingg their address we employed the following script: [address2latlon.py](https://github.com/sebucci/sebucci.github.io/blob/master/script/address2latlon.py)
+In order to get the latitude and longitude of schools knowing their addresses, we employed the following script: [address2latlon.py](https://github.com/sebucci/sebucci.github.io/blob/master/script/address2latlon.py)

-### 5.2 Handling visualization (technical description)
+### 5.2 Handling the visualization (technical description)

 In order to visualize the data the following libraries were used: